 NQF accepts comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
-In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
+In addition, NQF solicits comments for a continuous period during each evaluation cycle via an online tool located on the project webpage.
 For this evaluation cycle, the commenting period opened on May 10, 2022, and pre-meeting commenting closed on June 7, 2022.
-As of June 7, 2022, 11 comments have been submitted and shared with the Standing Committee prior to the measure evaluation meeting(s) (Appendix F).
+Prior to June 7, 2022, 11 comments were submitted and shared with the Standing Committee prior to the measure evaluation meeting(s) (Appendix F).